JupiterOne/graph-jamf/README.md

 ![Instructions](/images/add-account.gif)

+> Note: Jamf doesn't send an invitation email when a new user is added.
+We have
+> to manually share the `jamf` pro url.

 When user log-ins for the first time `jamf` will notify them their password has expired and they need to set a new password.